 Genesis 1:26, 5:2; Genesis 2:17, 3:19; Romans 1:18-32, 3:9-19, 3:23; Ephesians 5:18-33; Colossians 3:18-25; 1 Timothy 2:13-14; 1 Peter 3:1-6

 7. The Gospel of Salvation

-We believe the Gospel is the good news that the death and resurrection of Jesus Christ was a once for all, in our place and on our behalf as a substitute, and the propitiatory sacrifice to God for our sins; that all who repent, forsake sin, and place their faith and trust in Jesus Christ as Savior and Lord have been regenerated by the Holy Spirit and become new creatures, delivered and saved from condemnation and receive eternal life.
-Jesus Christ’s historic death on the cross, was the fulfillment of the Scriptures, it actually saves us from the wrath of God, reconciles us to God, it was witnessed and transmitted to us by the Apostles, and requires an intensely personal response.
-Jesus Christ’s historic resurrection from the dead, was the fulfillment of the Scriptures, it actually gives us new life and gives us freedom from sin, death, and the devil.
+We believe the gospel is the good news that the death and resurrection of Jesus Christ was once and for all, in our place and on our behalf as a substitute, and the propitiatory sacrifice to God for our sins; that all who repent, forsake sin, and place their faith and trust in Jesus Christ as Savior and Lord have been regenerated by the Holy Spirit and become new creatures, delivered and saved from condemnation and receiving eternal life.
+Jesus Christ’s historic death on the cross was the fulfillment of the Scriptures; it actually saves us from the wrath of God, reconciles us to God, it was witnessed and transmitted to us by the Apostles, and requires an intensely personal response.
+Jesus Christ’s historic resurrection from the dead was also the fulfillment of the Scriptures.
+It gives us new life and freedom from sin, death, and the devil.